Health Assured large logo

 It’s not easy living with a chronic health condition.
 But learning about the condition, connecting with others, and self-care can help.

-Remember, if you've got an Employee Assistance with Health Assured, you can access our free 24-hour counselling and medical support line at any time.
+Remember, if you've got an Employee Assistance with HA | Wisdom Wellbeing, you can access our free 24-hour counselling and medical support line at any time.
+And if you’re a business seeking additional support for mental health-related absences or otherwise, contact us to discover how our EAP can provide support for you and your people.

 Support your employees with an EAP

-With a Health Assured Employee Assistance Programme (EAP), we can offer you practical advice and support when it comes to dealing with workplace stress and anxiety issues.
+With an Employee Assistance Programme (EAP) from HA | Wisdom Wellbeing, we can offer you practical advice and support when it comes to dealing with workplace stress and anxiety issues.

 Our EAP service provides guidance and supports your employees with their mental health in the workplace and at home.
 We can help you create a safe, productive workspace that supports all.